Inquiring Into the Essence of Technology

 Our Current Understanding of Technology:

 How do we generally think about technology?
 What is said about technology in the current TOK Guide?
 We think about technology in two ways: 1. technology is a means to an end; 2. technology is a human activity.
-These answers indicate what is the current “instrumental” (aimed at getting things done) and anthropological (a human activity) definition of technology.
+In the TOK Guide for May, 2022, the discussion of technology will involve “issues relating to the impact of technology on knowledge and knowers, and how technology helps and hinders our pursuit of knowledge.
+It examines the ways that technology can be seen to shape knowledge creation, knowledge sharing and exchange, and even the nature of knowledge itself”(TOK Guide, p.
+16).
+These themes indicate what is the current “instrumental” (aimed at getting things done) and anthropological (a human activity) definition of technology.
 These definitions define technology accurately; however, they do not go far enough.
 They do not give us the essence of what technology is.
 (Heidegger, “The Question Concerning Technology” trans.
-Lovitt) We will examine the instrumental and anthropological views of technology more closely in this writing.
+Lovitt) We will examine these instrumental and anthropological views of technology more closely in this writing.

 The original meaning of the Greek techne is “know how”, a feeling of “being at home in” the things that surround us.
 This understanding can be said to combine our understanding of the word technique or “applications” and the “know how” of the techne.
 Our applications, our uses of methods and tools, come after we have already determined what it is that we want to achieve through our technique in the schema or plan which we have already projected onto the world about us.
 An interpretation of that world is already present so that the techniques will be “applicable” or “appropriate” for the task to be carried out.
 This suitability is tied in with our understanding of reason (logos) which, in turn, is tied in with our understanding of causality.